-How shall we reverse this phenomenon, recreating a society which is dramatically less conducive to violence and particularly mass killings?
+How shall we reverse this phenomenon by recreating a society which is dramatically less conducive to violence and particularly mass killings?
 Do you even believe that we should attempt a re-creation of society?
 Do you even believe it’s possible?
 For the record, I do.
 I also sense, though, that many, perhaps due to a sense of hopelessness, do not think it’s possible.
 They simply resign themselves that things are getting worse and that we can’t do anything about it.

 Indeed, perhaps too many people have simply lost hope, thinking society is too far gone to re-create it in any kind of beneficial way.
 Perhaps others think that it’s simply a “criminal problem,” and thus it should remain in the domain of law enforcement.
 As much as I respect (ethical) law enforcement, what I am proposing for your consideration is well beyond the wheelhouse of the typical law enforcement professional.
 Perhaps some people believe that it’s such long-term work, the benefits from which they won’t actually see in their own lifetime, that it’s not worth it.
 I don’t agree with that.

-All of these excuses, and they are excuses, are short-sighted and dangerous.
+All of these are excuses, and they are short-sighted and dangerous.
 They are symptoms of a mind that is simply wishfully thinking that the story of our society will somehow re-write itself without sophisticated human intervention and work, or that, come what may, everything is as it is.
 That’s the mind of a fool.

 If you had a family member who was prone to outbursts of violence toward themselves or others, would you simply wait for the next outburst?
 Or might you seek counseling?
 And would you make an attempt to disrupt the generational passing-on of this family dynamic that was likely conducive to this family member being violent?
 Would you strive to make it so that this family dynamic was transformed and not passed on to the next generation and the next?